ram1123/WWAnalysisRun2/README.md

 	make
 	python python/produceWWNtuples.py -l el

+* To see the various options availabe with **produceWWNtuples.py** do,

+		python python/produceWWNtuples.py --help

 ## To Do List
 - [ ] Apply Trigger, & IDs
 - [ ] Apply PU